 The process is already underway.
 It began last summer with the impending end of Wenger’s reign coming into focus.
 Two loyal Wenger lieutenants, Steve Rowley and Dick Law, parted ways with the club.
 Sven Mislintat, his eye for off-the-radar talent reminiscent of Wenger’s 20 years ago, was poached from Borussia Dortmund as Arsenal’s new director of recruitment.
 Raul Sanllehi came in from Barcelona as a “head of football relations” to lead transfer negotiations.
 Darren Burgess, a pioneering Australian fitness expert, arrived as director of high performance.
-Huss Fahmy, formerly of British cycling’s Team Sky, was brought on board to bring his legal expertise to player contract.
+Huss Fahmy, formerly of British cycling’s Team Sky, was brought on board to bring his legal expertise to player contracts.
 As Jonathan Northcroft wrote in The Times, “2017 was the club’s biggest year of behind-the-scenes change since Wenger arrived in 1996.”

 The foundation, in other words, has been laid.
 But the new cathedral couldn’t be built until the old cathedral – Wenger – had been torn down.

 Now that the last stage of the teardown is scheduled for May 13, the reconstruction can begin in earnest.
 Its figurehead will be Wenger’s successor, and the search for that successor will monopolize coverage of the transition.